What I Wish I’d Known Before My Phone Was Stolen

 If your unable to locate your lost or stolen device, then having insurance will help you get another one.
 It’s an affordable way to replace your device.

 Track Down Your Device

 If your device has been misplaced or stolen, now is the time to use those apps we just talked about.
 Check your Device Manager or Find My iPhone app.
-Both of these options give you a chance to ring your device (even if the phone is on silent), locate by GPS, or lock and erase it.
+Both of these options give you a chance to ring your device (even if the phone is on silent), locate it by GPS, or lock and erase the data on the phone.
 I wish I would have known about this when I lost my phone, it might have been very useful.
 Don’t forget to check your Google Activity to see if there is any suspicious activity.
 If you think your device is lost, try ringing it.
 If you suspect it’s stolen, then quickly WIPE THE PHONE CLEAN.
 This will make sure your information is protected.